KusmierczykHobbyPrjs/rpi_entertainment_center/README.md

 # rpi_entertainment_center
-Scripts, links and instructions of how to set up a home entertainemnt center on RaspberryPI(3b+) using RaspbianOS with Kodi (multimedia server) and RetroPie (retro gaming).
+Scripts, links and instructions of how to set up a multi-purpose entertainemnt center on RaspberryPI (tested on 3b) using RaspbianOS with Kodi (multimedia server), RetroPie (retro gaming) and a standard Desktop.

+## Overview

 The following functionalities are covered:
  * three environments (Kodi, EmulationStation (RetroPie), LXDM (Desktop)) at the same device
  * UI watchdog
  * support for external buttons (GPIO): also for tuning on and off the device
- * support for NordVPN
-   - status monitoring and signaling by voice messages
-   - control from Shell Command Launcher add-on
-   - control by a physical button
  * for Kodi:
    - remote control (e.g. from smarthpone) using Kore
    - internet tv and radios via IPTV